bonitasoft/bonita-ui-designer-sdk/custom-widget-builder/README.md

 From your extended web component, you can now build an UI Designer custom widget:

 - Update the properties json file.
 For instance, add a json object for the new property in `myInput.json`.
-For details, see "Building the json properties file" section below.
+For details, see "Generating the properties file" section below.

 - Generate the custom widget using the CLI: